Compliments, Concerns and Complaints

 - Stage 2 Complaint: Formal Resolution

-Stage 1 Complaint: Informal Resolution
+Stage 1 Complaint: Informal resolution

 We believe it is best to deal with things straight away.
 If you have a concern, please raise it with the person you are dealing with.
 They will try to resolve it for you there and then.
 If there are any lessons to learn from addressing your concern, the staff member dealing with it will draw them to the attention of the relevant complaints officer.